plan-be/iode/api/DESCRIPTION.md

 - k\_pack.c: functions for "packing" and "unpacking" IODE objects.
 - k\_val.c: functions to retrieve object data based on their position or name in the kdb.
 - k\_eqs.c: functions to manipulate equation expressions and objects.
+- k\_lst.c: functions to manipulate and create lists.
 - k\_tbl.c: functions to manage TBL objects.
 - k\_cmp.c: function to compare two IODE objects.
 - k\_grep.c: functions to search strings in KDB objects.